Turning a website into an app for an improved user experience.

 A user survey was posted online in the Strong Strong Friends Facebook group, on Instagram, and on another weightlifting and fitness Facebook group.
 Everyone who took the survey did some kind of exercise regularly, with almost 60% working out at least four or more days per week.

 This user persona is based on the demographic for Facebook group for Strong Strong Friends, combined with results from the user survey conducted during the research phase.
-Active members of the Facebook group are predominantly women with an interest in weightlifting for overall strength and health, as well as breaking down the stereotype that women should eat as little as possible and be as small as possible.
+Active members of the Facebook group are predominantly women with an interest in weightlifting for overall strength and health, as well as breaking down issues around body image and food.

 In the task flow, I explored the information architecture for the app, and looked at how all the features would work together.
 The tasks were divided into four main categories, all accessible via a dashboard.